bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-county-lines.md

 A BFI release

-**BECOME A BFI MEMBER**<br>
-Enjoy a great package of film benefits including priority booking at
-BFI Southbank and BFI Festivals.
-Join today at bfi.org.uk/join

 **NEW RELEASES & RE-RELEASES**<br>

 **Ammonite**<br>
 From Mon 17 May<br>
 **Sound of Metal**<br>
 From Mon 17 May<br>
 **Nomadland**<br>
 From Mon 17 May<br>
 **First Cow**<br>